Bass952/PortfolioPython/README.md

-This is my portfolio of projects on Python for professional purposes, with a focus on economic and finance  analysis.
+This is my portfolio of projects on Python for learning and professional purposes, with a focus on economic and finance  analysis.